operating-systems concurrency

 Producer-Consumer Problem

-1. Mutual Exclusion: Only one process (either a producer or a consumer) may access the buffer at any given time to prevent data corruption.
+Only one process (producer or consumer) may access the buffer at any time to prevent data corruption.

 produce(item);